dylan-foundry/objc-dylan/documentation/source/index.rst

      Direct instances of this class are not used.
 Instead, use instances of subclasses created with :macro:`objc-shadow-class-definer`.

+     When this class is used as the result type for a selector, the value will be mapped back into the correct instance of a subclass of :class:`<objc/instance>`.
+This requires that the actual class has been correctly set up as a shadow class or an error will be signaled.

 .. constant:: $nil

-.. class:: <objc/instance-address>

-   Used in :macro:`objc-selector-definer` definitions.

-   :superclasses: <c-void*>

-   :description:

-     This class is used as a marker in :macro:`objc-selector-definer` definitions to indicate that the value should be mapped back into the correct instance of a subclass of :class:`<objc/instance>`.
-This requires that the actual class has been set up correctly as a shadow class.

 .. function:: objc/instance-class